mcasimir/bootwire/README.md

 - `$set`: set one or many properties
 - `$provide`: set a property to the result of the invocation of a provider function.
 - `$wire`: wire a function passing the context as parameter
+- `$wireGlob`: wire any files matching a glob pattern
+- `$waitFor`: await for specific dependencies to be wired
 - `$get`: get a value in the context by key or by path

 Using `$set` and `$provide` on the context object will ensure that all of its properties **will be only set once**, allowing to inject providers, services connections, configs and so on during tests.